Audi A8: S8 5.2 FSI quattro

 The S8 high-performance sports variant, now called the "Audi S8 5.2 FSI quattro", was announced in the last quarter of 2005 and full production started in June 2006 and ended in September 2009.

-The S8 includes subtle detailing to distinguish it from its related A8.
+The S8 includes subtle exterior changes to distinguish it from its related A8.
 The trapezoidal "single-frame" grille bears the characteristic Audi "S model" vertical strut detail which is highlighted in a chrome finish.
 "S8" badging is displayed front and rear, whilst "V10" badges are displayed on each front wing above the side-repeater indicators.
 The rear boot-lid incorporates a subtle rear spoiler, and the rear is finished with four chromed oval exhaust tailpipes.
 Adaptive Xenon-plus high-intensity discharge (HID) headlamps include static turning lights, along with "swiveling" dynamic cornering lights.
 Daytime running lamps are five light-emitting diodes (LEDs) incorporated into a cloverleaf designed reflector, incorporated into the main headlamp housing.